 Note that in some cases terms involving logical combinations of terms designating universals, the resulting compound terms will themselves designate universals.
 The terminological practices of biology, which are our best guide as to what universals biologists are committed to ontologically, tell us that the term defined through the conjunction of the two universals eukaryote and cell itself refers to a more specific universal eukaryote cell.
 These terminological practices tell us also, however, that even though mammal and electron are universals, there is no universal mammalian electron—the term in question does not track scientifically interesting similarities among the entities in nature.
 (Thus also it would be a mistake to include this term in an ontology that is designed to support scientific reasoning.)
 The term “mammalian electron” might, however, be added to an ontology to support a particular application.
 It would then refer to a defined class falling under subfamily (1a) in our list.

-Similarly, terms defined as under (1b) pick out defined classes rather than universals because of their explicit inclusion of a disjunction as a primary feature of their definitions.
+Similarly, terms defined as described in (1b) pick out defined classes rather than universals because of their explicit inclusion of a disjunction as a primary feature of their definitions.
 A term such as “mammal or bacterium” does not designate a universal because such a term does not pick out a scientifically interesting collection of entities.
 Disjunctive terms of this sort, while again they may be useful for certain practical purposes, will in almost all cases refer only to what we can think of as gerrymandered classes.

-To see why terms defined as under (2) do not pick out universals, consider the expression “woman currently living on the north coast of Germany.”
+To see why terms defined as described in (2) do not pick out universals, consider the expression “woman currently living on the north coast of Germany.”
 This refers to a particular collection of particular women in a specific location and at a specific time.
 Working through the criteria provided in box 1.1: it is possible to point to individuals who are instances (or better: members) of this class (1), however the characteristics identified in this class are not open-endedly repeatable (2), do not contain only general terms (3) (“currently” and “north coast of Germany” refer to particular times, places, and countries), and surely do not figure prominently in any scientific laws or theories (4).
 Again, such classes are often of interest to scientists working on particular issues or problems, for example in the context of public health analysis or clinical trials involving specific subject populations.
 A scientist may, for example, be studying incidence of diabetes in nonsmoking juveniles in downtown Baltimore born in a given year.
 However, any scientific conclusions drawn on the basis of such trials will be general in nature, and will be formulated by reference to universals in the sense we have outlined in the preceding.

 Universals, their extensions, and defined classes are all important for ontological purposes.
 However, as will be made clearer in the chapters to follow, it is essential that they be carefully distinguished, and that primary importance should be given in ontology construction for purposes of scientific research to the accurate representation of universals.